randym32/Anki.Vector.Documentation/documents/index.md

 ## Historical Bots
-This might a place for odds and ends info
+This is a place for info about robots that were part of Vector's evolution, but are products in their own right.

 - DVT1-4 bot info
 - Whiskey info